ArmenHayrapetyan89/fullstackopen2022/README.md

 This is a course from University of Helsinki about modern web application development with a focus on single page applications.

-Every part contains different exercises and you can find my solutions here.
+It has 13 parts and every part contains different exercises and you can find my solutions here.

 Different technologies and topics in this course: